albmac/JPEGVisualRepairTool/README.md

 A crossed red rectangle appears on MCUs that produced decode errors.

-**Limitations:** partial support for restart markers; no support for progressive scans or arithmetic encoding.
+**Limitations:** no support for progressive scans or arithmetic encoding.

 Take a look at the [tutorial](RepairingCorruptedJpeg-JVRT.pdf)